Commonwealth Avenue is the Killer Highway of the Philippines

 - Road accidents: dump trucks, cargo trucks, buses, cars, and other vehicles regularly collide while traversing the length of the highway.

-- Lack of a proper drainage system often result to heavy flooding during the rainy season, effectively stranding commuters and damaging vehicles.
+- Lack of a proper drainage system often results in heavy flooding during the rainy season, effectively stranding commuters and damaging vehicles.

-- Public transportation vehicles are also known to stop in inappropriate areas to pick up passengers, which result to heavy traffic, if not potentially fatal vehicle collisions.
+- Public transportation vehicles are also known to stop in inappropriate areas to pick up passengers, which results in heavy traffic, if not potentially fatal vehicle collisions.

-- During collisions, the high amount of people standing or walking along makes for pedestrian fatalities as well.
+- During collisions, the high number of people standing or walking along makes for pedestrian fatalities as well.